Code-Screen/Code-Screen.github.io/docs/selecting-library-assessment.md

 The `More detail` section contains the full list of skills assessed during the assessment and a link to the GitHub repository for each language the assessment is available in.
 Each repository contains a full description of the assessment.

-To select a assessment, just click the `Select` arrow button beside the name of the assessment you want to select.
-Once you select a assessment, you will be brought to the [Create Library assessment](creating-library-assessment.md) screen.
+To select an assessment, just click the `Select` arrow button beside the name of the assessment you want to select.
+Once you select an assessment, you will be brought to the [Create Library assessment](creating-library-assessment.md) screen.